What is IOSS and why do I need it?

 How do I pay the tax due and what is the payment deadline?

 What if I am selling via an online marketplace?

 I am from Northern Ireland (NI), why is IOSS not relevant for me?

 If I have a question about the Deloitte IOSS service, who can I contact?

-¹Where you are selling goods to EU customers that are worth more than 150 EUR, it's important to note that you won’t be able to use the EU's IOSS scheme for this scenario.
+²Where you are selling goods to EU customers that are worth more than 150 EUR, it's important to note that you won’t be able to use the EU's IOSS scheme for this scenario.
 For goods above this threshold, all VAT and customs duties (plus any handling / clearance fees) will be collected from the customer at the point of import unless the goods are sent via Delivered Duties Paid (DDP).
 (You would need to check whether your parcel carrier offers a DDP solution).

 ³We expect the process of getting IOSS ready to take 2 weeks, from the time you register with Deloitte.
 This timeframe is based on the assumption you can provide all the information in a timely manner, and is subject to tax authorities' processing times.
 Register as soon as possible to receive an IOSS number.